 One day course

-This course is suitable for: Student advisors and their managers
+This course is suitable for: Student advisers and their managers

 Prerequisite: Attendance at Advice Skills (Learning to Advise Programme)